tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 private activity, should't be done on things that have been pushed publicly

 !SLIDE
+public rebasing is bad because it creates partially redundant commit states and can't get to your node from theirs

+example

+!SLIDE
+if you want to clean things up, the alternative is to create another branch, rebase onto that and push it out

+!SLIDE
 Assume the following history exists and the current branch is "topic":